 - Training of students, staff, and faculty

-- Disposal of hazardous waste through an EPA-certified Transportation, Storage, Disposal Facility.
+- Disposal of hazardous waste through an EPA-certified transportation, storage, and disposal facility.

-Materials contaminated with infectious agents such as sharps (e.g., needles/syringes) and biological cultures and stocks from areas like Student Health Services and the Lang Interdisciplinary Science Lab are segregated into special containers, bearing the biohazard symbol, that are disposed of through a licensed waste hauler.
-Sharps are collected in leakproof, rigid, puncture-resistant containers which are usually red.
+Materials contaminated with infectious agents, such as sharps (needles and syringes) and biological cultures and stocks from areas like Student Health Services and the Lang Interdisciplinary Science Lab are segregated into special containers bearing the biohazard symbol, which are disposed of through a licensed waste hauler.
+Sharps are collected in leakproof, rigid, puncture-resistant containers that are usually red.
 Red bags and wide-mouth biohazard buckets are used to collect biohazardous materials that do not have sharp or pointy parts that can puncture or cut waste handlers.

 There are sharps lockboxes in designated bathrooms

-(PDF) in each New School building to promote safety and responsible disposal
+(PDF) in each New School building aimed at promoting safe and responsible disposal

-of needles/syringes.
-Personal sharps containers called Fitpacks are now available through Student Health Services, EHS, RA offices in all residence halls, and every New School security post (typically in lobbies).
+of needles and syringes.
+Personal sharps containers called Fitpacks are available through Student Health Services, EHS, RA offices in all residence halls, and every New School security post (typically in lobbies).